-While a tent is a great way to stay covered and protected overnight, cold weather sleeping bags and other types of sleeping bags provide warmth and comfort too.
+While a tent is a great way to stay covered and protected overnight, cold weather sleeping bags and other types of Best sleeping bags provide warmth and comfort too.
 The technology behind sleeping bags continues to evolve with new materials and fillings offering moisture wicking, improved warmth in colder climates and a variety of fills to suit people with allergies.

 Natural, duck and goose down all remain popular options for people who want enough padding to handing the most varied climates during their trekking or camping expeditions.
 The coatings on the exterior of the sleeping bags is also improved from years’ past.
 Protective coatings like the hydrophobic ones avoid the bag getting saturated with moisture during hot nights or wet days.

 The backpacking sleeping bags aren’t always the most expensive ones.
 They’re the products that offer the right combination of features to suit your personal needs.
 When you get overly hot in a sleeping bag, then a cooler one is better for you.
 Alternatively, the best lightweight sleeping bag could be ideal when wanting to pack especially light and compact for extensive summer trekking trips.
 Also check our written article of best backpacking tents to complete your backpacking kit.

 Top 10 Best Sleeping Bags Reviews

 The Kelty Cosmic 20 Degree Sleeping Bag is more in the budget line as typically many of the Kelty products are.
 That’s fine because this is an economical but capable sleeping bag made from a 600-fill DriDown filling.
 The exterior is made from polyester.

 The product is provided in a choice of two color mixtures: Paradise blue / twilight or Dahlia / Grape juice (clearly the marketing team put time into coming up with some interesting color names here).